stelligent/crossing/README.md

 ### :children_crossing: Installation

-Crossing requires Ruby 1.9.3 (or higher).
-1.9.3 is the default ruby install on most modern operating systems and can be installed from your package manager (`apt-get install ruby` or similar).
+Crossing requires Ruby 2.2.9 (or higher).
+2.2.9 is the oldest version of ruby still supported by the Ruby language authors.

 To install the gem: